 For this recipe you don't need much equipment, just one bowl - no need for electric mixer, rolling pin or cookie cutters.
 Once you get all needed ingredients, you can start making a dough for these simple cookies.

 If you haven't used chestnut flour for baking, you should definitely start as this flour is ideal for adding to baked goods.

 Try our recipes using chestnut flour for gluten-free hazelnut cookies, simple Christmas cookies or gluten-free thumbprint cookies topped with rich dark chocolate.
 For muffin lovers, we have a recipe for muffins made with chestnut flour and loaded with toasted pistachios.
-The chestnut flour makes great addition to pie crust in our easy mini chocolate tarts.
-For chocolate lovers, we have yummy gluten-free brownies, packed with healthy flours including chestnut flour.
+The chestnut flour makes great addition to the pie crust in our easy mini chocolate tarts.

 Chestnut flour cookies need to be completely cool before they are stored.
 If you store them while they're still warm, they will become soggy.
 Once cooled, store them in a glass cookie jar at room temperature for up to 7 days.